Lola Edwards

-Lola Edwards (née McNaughton) (1946–2011) and was a founding member of Link-up (NSW).
+Lola Edwards (aka Lola McNaughton, 1946–2011) and was a founding member of Link-up (NSW).
 Edwards was a strong advocate for Aboriginal and Torres Strait Islander people who were forcibly removed from their families, later dubbed the Stolen Generations.

 Early life

-Lola McNaughton was born in 1946 was a member of the Stolen Generations and grew up in Tingha, NSW.
+Lola Edwards was born in 1946 was a member of the Stolen Generations and grew up in Tingha, NSW.
 Her mother was a Ngarabal woman and father was a Kamilaroi man.
 Her father was what Aboriginal people would call an "old bush lawyer" and would regularly be an advocate for Aboriginal people in court.
 Edwards and her family always believed this was the reason they were taken.

 When she was four years old, in 1951, Lola was taken away with her older and younger sisters and her brother Gordon from her family by the Aboriginal Welfare board.
 They were picked up and taken to the train at Inverell to Sydney, her brother Gordon was separated at Central Railway Station, then Lola and her sisters were put on the train to Cootamundra.
 Edwards didn't see her mother until many years after and never met her father as he died before she was released.